-In the many birthday cards my parents have given me over the years, my father would often write the chapter of life I was entering.
-On his past birthday in January, I wrote on my Facebook page, “Happy Birthday, Old Man…here’s to Chapter 86!”
+In the many birthday cards my parents have given me over the decades, my father would often write the chapter of life I was entering.
+On his birthday in January 2018, I wrote on my Facebook page, “Happy Birthday, Old Man…here’s to Chapter 86!”
 I feared it might be the last, … and it was.
 Hence, the title of this blog.

 Years ago, my father asked me to write his obituary.
 No doubt we were fighting at the time, so I retorted strongly, “You don’t want me to write your obituary!”
 He smugly asked, “Why?”
 “Because I would tell the whole truth, and you’re not gonna like that.”
 And off we went into another argument.